Armaan2005/AI-PDF-EDITOR/README.md

 This project follows production-grade software engineering practices:

+* Vision-Centric Workflow: The system now uploads the entire document to the LLM's vision context, ensuring 100% accuracy in finding text locations and preserving original formatting.
 * Containerization: The backend environment is fully Dockerized, ensuring consistent Tesseract and Python dependencies across local and cloud environments.
 * Continuous Integration (CI): Integrated GitHub Actions pipeline that automatically builds and tests the Docker image upon every push to the main branch.
 * Cloud Deployment: * Frontend: Deployed on Vercel for fast, edge-network delivery.
 * Backend: Hosted on Hugging Face Spaces (Docker Space) exposing port 7860, utilizing secure Environment Secrets for API keys.

 ## 📂 Project Structure